dmarx/ai-themed-card-game/README.md

 limited compute incentivizes players to share models -> i can't use my compute to train bigger models if you're using my compute to inference my models

+8. **Periodic Compute Generation Milestones**
+   - Impact on compute availability and strategy.

+9. **Compute Rental Concept**
+   - Compute is rented, not owned; strategic management of compute rental.

 ## 3. **Data**

  * raw -> refined